mukunku/Tab-Close-Gold/README.md

 ![options page](./images/main-screenshot.png)

 Close tabs by configuring search patterns that match website url's or titles.
-Search patterns can be strings with wildcards or regular expressions.
+Search patterns can be keywords with wildcards or regular expressions.

 Keeps track of tabs it closes and supports exporting and importing configurations.

-The extension will sync your configs across browsers if you are using the synchronization functionality of your browser.
+The extension will sync configs across your browsers if you are using the synchronization functionality of your browser.

 ## Download